Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 #### Playbook

-When **Playbook** input mode is selected, a select field appears, providing the list of Playbooks available in the Virtual Agent.
+When **Playbook** input mode is selected, a field appears providing the list of Playbooks available in the Virtual Agent.

 1. Click ![expand 2](../../../assets/icons/expand_2.svg) in the Playbook select field at the bottom.
 2. Select a Playbook that you want to execute, and click the **Play** button.

-During execution, you can see the information about the Playbook Step assertions that failed or passed.
-Hovering over the assertion results will provide you further details in a tooltip.
+During execution, you can view information on the Playbook Step assertions that failed or passed.
+Hovering over the assertions results will provide you with further details via a tooltip.
 For more information regarding assertions, read the [Playbooks](../../resources/test/playbooks.md#assertion).

 <figure>